 The command will ensure OpenVPN starts when the server boots, and the script will ensure the necessary routes are set up in iptables to allow OpenVPN traffic.

 Now that the server is configured, we need to set up the client.
 To do that, we’ll have to move the necessary certificate and key files from our server to our client device.
 With PuTTy still open and running as root, we first need to change the permissions on these files so that we can access them.
+We’ll also put them all in one place to make things a bit easier.
+To access some of these files, we’ll need to be root user.
+To do that, type:

 To get the files off of our server and onto our PC, we’ll use a free program called WinSCP.
 Just use the default installation options.
-Once that’s done, a Window should pop up prompting you to import your server authentication details from PuTTy.
+Once that’s done, a window should pop up prompting you to import your server authentication details from PuTTy.
 Select the one we made above and continue.

 Select myvpn (or whatever you named yours) and hit the Edit button.
 Type in ec2-user under user name.
 Click on Login.